madacol/weighted_shuffle/README.md

 1. Click "Select Folder" to choose your music directory.
 2. The application will scan for audio files and add them to the database.
 3. Use the upvote/downvote buttons to adjust the score of songs.
-4. The playlist will automatically fill with songs based on their scores.
+4. The queue will automatically fill with songs based on their scores.

 ## Configuration